SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 Calls to a throwing function or method must be wrapped in a `try` or `try!` expression (that is, in the scope of a `try` or `try!` operator).

-A function's type includes whether it can throw an error, and what type of error it throws.
+A function's type includes whether it can throw an error and what type of error it throws.
 This means, for example, you can use a nonthrowing function in a context where a throwing one is expected.